 - Provision of MIDI/USB connectivity.

-- Separate purchase of power supply and sustain pedal is needed.
+- Separate purchase of power supply, a stand and a sustain pedal is needed.

 - The reverb quality decreases as you near the middle C key.